-Two-Factor Authentication (2FA) provides an additional layer of security to help prevent unauthorised Dashboard access.
+Two-Factor Authentication (2FA) provides an additional layer of security to help prevent unauthorized Dashboard access.

 When 2FA is enabled for the user, they go through the 2FA setup process the next time they log into the Dashboard.